20+ Different Types Of Commercial Greenhouses

 3. Classification by Roof Types

-The design of a greenhouse roof significantly impacts its light penetration, ventilation, drainage, and insulation.
-Different roof shapes not only influence the interior environment but also determine the greenhouse’s suitability for specific climates and crop types.
-Based on roof design, greenhouses can be classified into the following types.
+Beyond the overall structure of a greenhouse, the roof design plays a crucial role in its overall performance.
+Even greenhouses with similar frames can vary greatly in light penetration, ventilation, drainage, and insulation depending on the roof type.
+The shape and features of the roof not only influence the internal environment but also determine how well the greenhouse adapts to specific crops and climate conditions.
+Based on roof design, greenhouses can generally be classified into the following types.

 1) Venlo Greenhouse